 addToWallet.js is a simple file-copying program which you can examine at your leisure.
-It moves an identity from the test network sample to Isabella's wallet.
+It moves an identity from the basic network sample to Isabella's wallet.
 Let's focus on the result of this program - the contents of the wallet which will be used to submit transactions to PaperNet:

 '''

 (isabella)$ ls ../identity/user/isabella/wallet/

-isabella.id
+User1@org1.example.com

 '''